STUDENT ASSISTANTSHIP POSITIONS + OPPORTUNITIES

 The UVA School of Architecture provides its students with opportunities to apply for paid assistantships at the school within specific categories.

-There are three types of positions available: course assistance, research assistance, and staff assistance positions available for undergraduate, graduate, and PhD students:
+There are three types of employment positions for students (“assistantships”) available at the School of Architecture for undergraduate, graduate, and PhD* students:

-There are two types of teaching assistance and research assistance positions available for PhD students only:
+There are two types of positions available for PhD students only:

-* PhD students are advised not to exceed their GTA/GRA requirement; only in exceptional cases when the scope and type of work aligns with the PhD student’s research and teaching foci, PhD students may apply for additional SIA/SRA positions.
-Please refer to the approval process described in full in the PhD Student Handbook.
-After the first three years and contingent on a successful prospectus defense, PhD candidates will have greater flexibility to pursue SIA/SRA opportunities following the typical approval process.
-(See more on PhD GTA and GRA Positions below.)
+*PhD students are advised not to exceed their GTA/GRA requirement; only in exceptional cases when the scope and type of work aligns with the PhD student’s research and teaching foci, PhD students may apply for additional SIA/SRA/SSA positions.
+(Find more in PhD Positions Section below)

-This webpage provides detailed information about each position type, eligibility, scope of work, expectations of student hires and hiring managers, pay rates, and more, for both students interested in applying for these positions and faculty/staff seeking to hire student assistants.
+This webpage provides detailed information about each job profiles and pay ranges, eligibility, expectations of student hires and hiring managers, and more, for both students interested in applying for these positions and faculty/staff seeking to hire student assistants.
 Useful forms and application materials are also shared on this page.

 THE FULL SARC POLICY + PROCEDURES DOCUMENT FOR VIEW + DOWNLOAD